Deducteam/lambdapi/docs/commands.rst

 also be used to give a definition interactively (if no defining term is provided).

 Without ``≔``, this is just a symbol declaration.
-The following proof script does *not* provide a proof of *type* but help the system solve unification constraints it couldn't solve automatically for checking the well-sortedness of *type*.
+Note that, in this case, the following proof script does *not* provide a proof of *type* but help the system solve unification constraints it couldn't solve automatically for checking the well-sortedness of *type*.

 For defining a symbol or proving a theorem, which is the same thing, ``≔`` is mandatory.
 If no defining *term* is provided, then the